What Is Naltrexone?

 Naltrexone works differently than other types of medication used in Opioid addiction treatment.
 Medicines like Buprenorphine and Methadone help reduce cravings.
 On the other hand, Naltrexone eliminates any desire to take Opioids.
 By blocking these Opioid receptors, Naltrexone users do not experience the euphoric and sedative effects of taking Opioids.

 Naltrexone does not cause any withdrawals or cravings when you stop taking it, making it a good option for someone concerned about coming off.

 How Does Naltrexone Help Addiction Treatment?

 Oftentimes, Opioids will give you a “high” or “rush” feeling – a feeling of contentment and pain relief.
 When taking Naltrexone, these feelings will be blocked.
 Over time, you will regain a drug-free state of mind, allowing you to focus on developing a healthier lifestyle.

-Although naltrexone is commonly used to treat an opioid addiction, it may not stop drug cravings.
-For this reason, naltrexone is usually best suited for those who have completed the withdrawal stage and are motivated to continue on in the recovery process.
-Alert your doctor or addiction treatment provider immediately if you experience any cravings for opioids.
+Although Naltrexone is commonly used to treat an Opioid addiction, it may not stop drug cravings.
+For this reason, Naltrexone is usually best suited for those who have completed the withdrawal stage and are motivated to continue on in the recovery process.
+Alert your doctor immediately if you experience any cravings for Opioids.

 You may be more sensitive to lower doses of Opioids after taking Naltrexone, so you should abstain from taking any drugs at the conclusion of your medication-assisted treatment.
 Falling back on Heroin or any other Opioids could cause serious complications, including an overdose.